by Tactical Legal Solutions

 Share

-Contesting a Will in Western Australia – Your Top Questions Answered
+Contesting a Will in WA: Your Questions Answered

-In Western Australia (WA), contesting a Will is a complex process involving laws with specific nuances.
-This article will answer some of the most common questions people may have when considering contesting a Will in WA.
-The information is general in nature only, and we recommend you obtain professional advice relevant to your circumstances.
+In Western Australia, contesting a Will is a complex legal process involving laws with specific nuances.
+Whether you are dealing with a disputed estate or simply seeking clarity on your rights, this article answers the most common questions regarding Will contests in WA.
+The information provided is general in nature; we recommend obtaining professional advice relevant to your specific circumstances to navigate the complexities of a deceased estate effectively.
+Contact us today to arrange a consultation.

 What Does It Mean to Contest a Will?

-You may challenge a Will because you have reason to believe that there is something invalid or fraudulent about the Will, and you are asking the courts to investigate this possibility.
-In contrast, you may contest a Will under a Family Provision Claim when you feel that you have received inadequate provision under that Will.
+You may challenge the validity of a Will if you believe there is something fraudulent about the document or that the deceased person lacked the mental capacity to sign it.
+In contrast, you contest a Will under a Family Provision Claim when you feel that, while the Will is valid, you have received inadequate provision for your maintenance and support from the estate.

 Am I Eligible to Contest a Will in Western Australia?